samsarahq/samsara-js/docs/DefaultApi.md

 # **getFleet**
 > InlineResponse200 getFleet(accessToken, groupParam)

+/fleet/list

+Get list of the vehicles.
 This method returns a list of the vehicles in the Samsara Cloud and information about them.

 ### Example
 ```javascript